In the will of the Lord, we will hold our 47th annual Family Conference as follows:

 Text: James 3:1–12

-The tongue directs the life.
+The tongue directs life.
 Though small, it wields great power to bless or curse, build or destroy.
 James warns that inconsistency in speech reveals inconsistency in the heart.
 Mature believers guard their words carefully, knowing that unrestrained speech leads to spiritual harm and division.

 Summary: